ivanjjj/Dog-Classifier/Capstone_Final_Report.md

 In this project I aimed to create an accurate classifier which will determine first if the photo contains a human and/or dog, and then determine the breed of the dog or similar dog breed if a face is detected.
 Given the large data set and resources that would be needed to upload to the cloud and lack of these required resources, I won't be deploying this classifier as originally intented.

 ### Metrics
 I will calculate accuracy of the detectors of human faces and dogs based on the total correctly detected images divided by the total predictions which should give us a result close to 100%.
 I will also calculate the accuracy of both the CNN models based on total correctly classified divided by the total classified.
-In addition to this I will use the loss calculation built into the scikit-learn library [<sup>4</sup>](#references) to compare against the kaggle models.
+For the detector models, a simple accuracy is sufficient, however because the breed classifier is looking at multiple classes rather than a binary outcome, we will need to use another metric.
+Other metrics such as specificity and sensitivity would also not be ideal given that we are predicting multiple classes.
+I will use the loss calculation built into the scikit-learn library [<sup>4</sup>](#references) to compare against the kaggle models where the closer to zero, the better.
+Using a loss calculation would be ideal as each misclassification is penalised and there is no upper bound on the metric, meaning that the theoretical upper limit is infinite. [<sup>7</sup>](#references)

 ## II.
 Analysis